boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 # Sample Deployment Cases {#sec-uc}

-Some deployment use cases for throuput advice discovery are provided below:
+Some deployment use cases for throughput advice discovery are provided below:

 Adaptive Application Behavior:
 : Discovery of intentional policy applied on network attachements when such information is not made available during the service activation or when network upgrades are performed.
 Adaptive applications will thus used the information to adjust their behavior.
-: Concretely, applications are supposed to have access to all throuput advice instances and would, thus, adjust their behavior as a function of scope and traffic category indicated in a throughput policy (all traffic, streaming, etc.).
+: Concretely, applications are supposed to have access to all throughput advice instances and would, thus, adjust their behavior as a function of scope and traffic category indicated in a throughput policy (all traffic, streaming, etc.).
 An application that couples multiple flow types would adjust each flow type to be consistent with the specific policy for the relevant traffic category.
-: Likewise, a host with multiple network attachments may use the discovered throuput advice instances over each network attachment to decide how to distribute its flows over these network attachments (prefer a network attachment to place an application session, migrate connection, etc.).
+: Likewise, a host with multiple network attachments may use the discovered throughput advice instances over each network attachment to decide how to distribute its flows over these network attachments (prefer a network attachment to place an application session, migrate connection, etc.).
 That's said, this document does not make any recommendation about how a receiving host uses the discovered policy.

 Network Assisted Offload:
-: A network may advertize a throuput advice when it is overloaded, including when it is under attack.
+: A network may advertize a throughput advice when it is overloaded, including when it is under attack.
 The rate-limit policy is basically a reactive policy that is meant to adjust the behavior of connected hosts to better control the load during these exceptional events (issue with RAN resources, for example).
 : The mechanism can also be used to enrich the tools that are already available to better handle attack traffic close to the source {{?RFC9066}}.

 Better Local Services:
 : A user may configure policies on the CE such as securing some resources to a specific internal host used for gaming or video streaming.
-The CE can use the throuput advice to share these rate-limit policies to connected hosts to adjust their forwarding behavior.
+The CE can use the throughput advice to share these rate-limit policies to connected hosts to adjust their forwarding behavior.
 Controling the load at the source will allow to partition the resources between connected hosts.

 # Throughput Advice Object {#sec-blob}

 ## Overall Object Structure

-A throuput advice object may include multiple throughput advices (referred to as "throughput advice instances"), each covering a specific match criteria.
+A throughput advice object may include multiple throughput advices (referred to as "throughput advice instances"), each covering a specific match criteria.
 Each of these adhere to the structure defined in {{sec-ins-structure}}.

 The throughput advice object is described in CDDL {{!RFC8610}} format shown in {{cddl}}.
 This format is meant to ease mapping with encoding specifics of a given discovery channel that supplies the throughput advice.